-4. Pursuant to section 4.11 of the Listing Policy, no additional data and information are available indicating that standards are met.
+4. Pursuant to section 4.11 of the Listing Policy, no additional data and

-After review of the available data and information, SWRCB staff concludes that the water body-pollutant combination should not be removed from the section 303(d) list because applicable water quality standards are not attained.
+SWRCB Staff Recommendation: After review of the available data and information, SWRCB staff concludes that the water body-pollutant combination should not be removed from the section 303(d) list because applicable water quality standards are not attained.